aolszowka/PowershellScripts/README.md

 # PowershellScripts
-Repository for Various Powershell Scripts I Create
+Repository for various Powershell Scripts I create and wish to share.

-The goal of these scripts is for them to be self contained and extensible by third parties under the most permissive license possible.
+## Design Goals
+All scripts should be:
+* Self Contained
+* Easily Extensible by third parties
+* Well Documented
+* Get-Help command should be useful for all scripts; including examples
+* Licensed permissively as possible

+## License
+This is licensed under the MIT License.

+## Bugs/Feature Requests
+I accept pull requests and am responsive on GitHub, Let me know!